To Jumpstart Its Economy, China Embraces… Reaganomics?

 Gold’s Back in a Bull Market at the BMO 25th Metals and Mining Conference

-This week I returned from sunny Florida, where I had been attending the BMO Metals and Mining Conference, widely regarded as the best in the business.
-Sentiment toward gold was very optimistic, as I told Kitco News’ Daniela Cambone in this week’s edition of Gold Game Film.
-As always, Daniela did a fabulous job covering the events, interviewing all of the CEOs and other mining executives.
+Last week I returned from sunny Florida, where I had been attending the BMO Metals and Mining Conference, widely regarded as the best in the business.
+Sentiment toward gold was very optimistic, as I told Kitco News’ Daniela Cambone in last week’s edition of Gold Game Film.
+As always, Daniela did a fabulous job covering the event, interviewing all of the CEOs and other mining executives.

 The yellow metal is 2016’s best-performing asset class so far, having climbed more than 19 percent.
 It just had its strongest February since 1975.